ROCm/MIVisionX/README.md

 ## Applications

-MIVisionX has several [applications](apps#applications) built on top of OpenVX modules, it uses AMD optimized libraries to build applications which can be used to prototype or used as models to develop a product.
+MIVisionX has several [applications](apps#applications) built on top of OpenVX modules, it uses AMD optimized libraries to build applications that can be used to prototype or used as models to develop a product.

 <p align="center"><img width="90%" src="docs/images/MIVisionX-applications.png" /></p>